tektechnologies/Instructor-Prep/201/class_11.md

 - These 3 pieces of the script can be done in any order .
 - So in our javascript .
-# 2. On click show two new goats.
+# 2. On click show two new pizzas.
 //set up images to call that function when there is a click.
 ```js
 //create a function to store clicks